octopus-network/octopus-docs/src/maintain/v2/validator-register.md

 * Input the amount of $NEAR
 * Select a NEAR staking pool to stake $NEAR

-To make the $NEAR staking more decentralized, the staking pools that have been selected by the current validators will not appear in the NEAR Staking Pool list.

-Also, if you are the owner of the staking pool or desire to stake a dedicated staking pool, you can stake the staking pool by clicking the **manual input** and then input its name.
+To make the $NEAR staking more decentralized, the staking pools that have been chosen will not appear in the pool list.
+But, if you are the owner of the staking pool, you can choose your pool by manually input its name.

 ![Staking $NEAR](../../images/maintain/v2/v2_validator_deploy_stake.jpg)